Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 ### Want to stake SOLAR?

-- [Nominator Guide](../maintain/maintain-guides-how-to-nominate-axiasolar) - Become a nominator on the AXIASolar network.
+- [Nominator Guide](../maintain/maintain-guides-how-to-nominate-axiasolar) - Become a nominator on the AXIACoin network.
-- [Validator Guide](../maintain/maintain-guides-how-to-validate-axiasolar) - Become a validator on the AXIASolar network.
+- [Validator Guide](../maintain/maintain-guides-how-to-validate-axiasolar) - Become a validator on the AXIACoin network.

 ## Slashing